 Given the broad aims of the thesis, there are areas which could benefit from further study.
 In particular, an increased taxonomic scope would help to generalise more across plants.
 Good data is available for the British flora (Chapter 3), but this is not so for many other floras, especially in tropical regions of the world.
 Regions with data available (i.e. temperate regions) may also not be representative of the processes operating elsewhere, as these same regions are for the most part highly degraded habitats with disturbed ecological processes and altered evolutionary trajectories.
 Degradation and disturbance would affect findings, as we expect hybrids to be more common, and more alien species to be present in these situations.
 Another area which would benefit from increased scope is the GBS study (Chapter 4).
 Here, I investigated only one contact zone and a limited number of individuals, where hybrids may have been missed due to the small sample sizes.
-A single contact zone does not represent the whole spectrum of possibilities, for example some contact zones may be younger than others, or present asymmetrical numbers of parental plants and hybrid genotypes (Twyford et al., 2015) (ref).
+A single contact zone does not represent the whole spectrum of possibilities, for example some contact zones may be younger than others, or present asymmetrical numbers of parental plants and hybrid genotypes (Twyford et al., 2015).
 Therefore sampling multiple contact zones across multiple species which do and do not differ in their ploidy level would have been ideal.
-On the other hand, Yeo (ref(Yeo, 1954)) found only a single triploid in his large cytogenetic survey of Euphrasia, indicating hybridisation between ploidy levels is rare.
+On the other hand, (Yeo, 1954) found only a single triploid in his large cytogenetic survey of Euphrasia, indicating hybridisation between ploidy levels is rare.
 In the latter growth experiment (Chapter 6), relating host preferences to Euphrasia growing in the wild would give a clearer indication of host preferences.
 This could be either done by using quadrats to relate nearby hosts, or more accurately by looking for haustorial connections to host roots.
 This technique of looking at haustorial connections by uprooting Euphrasia individuals would give a better proxy for fitness and host suitability in a common garden setting.